-English Advanced Indicative Hours Common module - Texts and Human Experiences 30 Year 12 Course (120 hours) Module A: Textual Conversations 30 Module B: Critical Study of Literature 30 Module C: The Craft of Writing Optional: This module may be studied concurrently with the common module and/or Modules A and B30 Text Requirements Students are required to closely study four types of prescribed texts, one drawn from each of the following categories: Shakespearean drama Prose fiction OR print nonfiction Poetry OR drama The rem aining text may be film, media or digital text or may be from one of the categories above.
-The selection of texts for Module C: The Craft of Writing may be drawn from any types of texts and do not contribute to the pattern of prescribed texts fro the course.
-Students must study ONE related text in the Com Human Experiences. e Common Module: Texts and
+English Advanced Indicative Hours Common module - Texts and Human Experiences 30 Year 12 Course (120 hours) Module A: Textual Conversations 30 Module B: Critical Study of Literature 30 Module C: The Craft of Writing Optional: This module may be studied concurrently with the common module and/or Modules A and B 30 Text Requirements Students are required to closely study four types of prescribed texts drawn from each of the following categories: Shakespearean drama Prose fiction OR print nonfiction Poetry OR drama The remaining text may be film, media or digital text or may be selected from one of the categories above.
+The selection of texts for Module C: The Craft of Writing may be drawn. from any types of texts and do not contribute to the pattern of pre texts fro the course.
+Students must study ONE related text in the Common Module: To Human Experiences. , , ,